 Before you call, look for better offers from other lenders that you can use as leverage.
 If you get a “no” the first time, don’t give up.
 Instead, ask to speak to a manager and try again.

-Here are the best cash back credit cards of 2018
+Best cash back credit cards of 2019: Summary

 - Discover it® Cash Back: Best overall